 We needed to restore the plaque to it’s original splendor, so contacted a professional cleaning man called Barry Scott.
 He tried quite a few products before he dropped on the right one for the job!

-The foundations can still be seen at their original site at Detling Hill in Kent along with the ‘Nothing Happened” plaque.
+The foundations can still be seen at their original site near Edinburgh, along with the ‘Nothing Happened” plaque.
 However, the site is very difficult to find and many people still write to us saying that they cannot find it and that there is nothing there.

 Currently, The Twelfth Laird of Glen Haggis, Reginald Denke VIII runs the Foundation from a similar old shed which he keeps in his garden.